-When Terry Vinson first felt a small growth the size of a pinkie fingertip on his neck, he dismissed it as a harmless cyst.
+When Terry first felt a small growth the size of a pinkie fingertip on his neck, he dismissed it as a harmless cyst.
 Two weeks later it had doubled into the size of a thumb and then doubled again the following week.
 Yet he did not seek medical help.

 “I’m in medical sales,” said Terry.
 “I should have known better.”
 Finally convinced to take action by his daughter-in-law, a nurse, he went to the emergency room over a weekend to get checked out.

 The chemotherapy resulted in dramatic improvement, but radiation was prescribed to keep the cancer at bay, and that’s where things started to get ugly.
 “They kept saying that my cancer was very treatable,” Terry said.
 “But the long-term side effects from radiation were crazy.”
 Not only was it likely Terry would require a feeding tube at some point during the treatment due to peripheral damage from radiation, he could permanently lose his salivary gland function and sense of taste.
 Chemotherapy combined with radiation, which he required, could exacerbate the symptoms.
 Terry and his wife, Trina, saw one throat cancer patient without his bottom teeth, another with a tracheotomy.
-On top of that, Terry was jarred by an offhanded remark from a radiation oncologist that conventional treatment could contribute to plaque buildup in his coronary artery.“Heart disease has been an issue in his family,” said Trina.
+On top of that, Terry was jarred by an offhanded remark from a radiation oncologist that traditional treatment could contribute to plaque buildup in his coronary artery.“Heart disease has been an issue in his family,” said Trina.

-“I’ve lobbied for healthcare products in Washington,” Mr. Vinson said.
+“I’ve lobbied for healthcare products in Washington,” Terry said.
 “I realized a long time ago that there’s a lot of things out there that work, but there are also a lot of forces out like drug companies and insurance companies there that influence what gets covered.”
-Their time at Provision has only further convinced the Vinsons they made the right decision for Terry’s care—one they believe providence helped guide them toward.
+Their time at Provision has only further convinced the couple they made the right decision for Terry’s care—one they believe providence helped guide them toward.
 “I’ve sat in the lobby for almost three weeks and I’ve yet to hear one negative remark from anyone,” Trina says.
 “That makes you feel even more like we’re in the right place.”